FailAcademy/learning/wdp-vancouver/_projects/project-03.md

 - Use a `linear-gradient` background
 - Create a 3D effect on the Rocket icon using the `text-shadow` property
 - Create a glowing effect on the counter using the `text-shadow` property
+- Apply the `rotate` transform to the sidebar text so it displays at 90deg
+- Apply the `letter-spacing` property to the sidebar text
 - The project should contain at least 20% original CSS, not specified by the project example.
 (The look ad feel is up to you!)